University of Wisconsin–Madison

 Apartment Check-In

-When you come to pick up your keys for your new home, the University Apartments staff will provide you with information about the community, local stores, and other basic information.
-Typically, this takes 20 to 30 minutes.
-If you are moving in after the office is closed, a Resident Manager will be able to issue you a single key, and you should plan to finish checking in on the next business day.
+Typically, the check-in process takes 20 to 30 minutes.
+If you are moving in after the office is closed, a Resident Manager will be able to issue your keys, and you should plan to finish checking in on the next business day.
 If you feel you may need to make special arrangements for getting the key to your apartment, please contact the Leasing Office at leasing@housing.wisc.edu.

 Mailing Addresses